 - Marine Wildlife From Puget Sound Through the Inside Passage, by Steve Yates

 - Common Intertidal Invertebrates of the Salish Sea; a set of laminated cards with color photos, from Periwinkle Press

-- I also just came across Buzz’s Marine Life of Puget Sound, a fabulous blog that helped me identify some of the eggs I’ve found on the beach.
+- Buzz’s Marine Life of Puget Sound is a fabulous blog that helped me identify some of the eggs I’ve found on the beach.
 (Warning: I've seen occasional crude language -- you might want to do a preview before letting your kids loose on the site.)